skienzmatishun/rippreport/content/p/banned-from-the-mall/index.md

   recency_score: 1.4118433816184552
   category_score: 0
   rank: 10
+summary: Following up on the state party's moral decay, Republican operatives turned a blind eye to Roy Moore’s notorious personal scandals just to retain legislative power.
+Sworn testimonies and community records detail the disturbing habits that got him banned from local gathering spots years before his federal run.
+We break down the stark reality behind the candidate Washington politicians tried to hide.
 ---
 Alabama has now reached a new low.
 From the most political corrupt state to a state that is considering